Meet Binky, The Social Media App Where Nothing Matters

 Interacting with a Binky post does nothing.
 It is a false action.
 There is no record of it.
 Your friends will never know that you commented "wha-aaa-aaa-aaat that is so cool #bffs #badidea #drunkhungryandsad" on a picture of René Descartes, the French philosopher.

 Actually, you can't even comment.
 When you attempt to do that, a keyboard appears, but, much like the app itself, it's meaningless.
-With each keyboard click, a pre-generated word appears.
+With each keyboard click, a pregenerated word appears.
 As soon as you click away, the comment disappears forever.

 If you're wondering, "what's the point?" that's kind of the point.

-"Binky is just as meaningless as other social media apps, but it's up front about it," Binky creator Dan Kurtz tells NPR's Morning Edition.
+"Binky is just as meaningless as other social media apps, but it's upfront about it," Binky creator Dan Kurtz tells NPR's Morning Edition.

 Kurtz says his inspiration for Binky came after he scrolled through his social media feeds, only to realize he couldn't remember what he just read.